-The federal government should take immediate action to provide local governments with the broadcast channels needed to enhance their communications capabilities.
-Reliable and interoperable wireless communications are essential to public safety's mission to protect life and property.
+government should The federal take immediate action provide local to governments with the broadcast channels needed to enhance their communications Reliable and interoperable capabilities. wireless communications are essential to public safety's mission to protect life and property.

-The federal government should encourage for public regional planning safety communication needs and address the current shortage of spectrum channels with a longterm plan that ensures sufficient and appropriate spectrum to meet future public safety needs across the nation. equipment with communications open standards, and funding for the necessary building, operation, and maintenance of a interoperable national emergency communications system.
-If federal reallocation of radio spectrum forces a municipality to change radio frequencies and/or channels to preserve its public safety and emergency communications services, should be prompt and there compensation made for transfer costs, such as new equipment and additional personnel and training.
+The federal government should encourage public regional planning for communication needs and address the current shortage of spectrum channels with a longterm plan that ensures sufficient and appropriate spectrum to meet future public safetv needs across the nation. communications equipment with standards, and funding for the necessary building, operation, and maintenance of a interoperable national emergency federal communications system.
+If reallocation of radio spectrum forces a municipality to change radio frequencies and/or channels to preserve its public safety and emergency communications services, there should be prompt and fair compensation made for transfer costs, such as new equipment and additional personnel and training.
 (NLC's policies on public safety communications are detailed further in the ITC Chapter of the National Municipal Policy.)

 The federal government should also link all emergency warning systems across the nation, supplying all areas with appropriate equipment so that no area is left unprotected.
-Emergency alert systems should be used to ensure that any presidentially declared emergency, homeland security, and National Weather Services alerts are timely and accurate and provide direction recommended protective measures local governments should take when the threat level is increased.
+Emergency alert systems should be used to ensure that any presidentially declared emergency, homeland security, and National Weather Services alerts are timely and provide direction accurate and recommended protective measures local governments should take when the threat level is increased.
 Local governments should be reimbursed for any costs associated with heightened alerts.

 NLC urges the federal government to ensure that all areas of the country have access to modernized 9-1-1 technology for emergency use.
 Currently, cities and towns that do not have timely emergency response services usually have not implemented a 9-1-1 system or their systems are antiquated.
 NLC also urges the federal government, in particular the Department of Justice and the Federal Communications Commission, to continue its efforts to improve the wireless 9-1-1 or E 9-1-1 services by working in partnership with state and local land use authorities, public safety officials, and the telecommunications industry.
-The telecommunications industry must fully develop and fund wireless emergency locater services and tracking systems and lead efforts to resolve interoperability problems that affect emergency communications systems throughout the nation.
+The telecommunications industry must fully develop and fund wireless emergency locater services and tracking resolve systems and lead efforts to interoperability problems that affect emergency communications systems throughout the nation.
 These efforts must continue to respect the premise of local autonomy, avoid burdensome mandates, and reflect the need for greater funding in underserved jurisdictions.